bguiang/allspeak/README.md

 # AllSpeak
-The AllSpeak webapp is a chat application that auto-translates messages to other languages.
+The AllSpeak webapp is a chat application that auto-translates messages to the user's selected language.

 # Live Demo
 [https://allspeak.bernardguiang.com](https://allspeak.bernardguiang.com)